pederz/Face-Image-Occlusions/README.md

 The [add_occlusions_on_images.ipynb](../main/add_occlusions_on_images.ipynb) requires a pretrained model from dlib called `shape_predictor_68_face_landmarks.dat` that can be downloaded from [http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).

-All filenames of the biometric samples **MUST** start with a digit id followed by a d, where the id is unique of each different person.
+All filenames of the biometric samples **MUST** start with a id followed by a delimiter, in this case delimiter = d, where the id is unique of each different person.
 Example:
 ````
 Person A:
 00001d001.jpg